 For more insight into the psychology of colors, see this article.

-Hearing music in physical stores is quite common because it’s known that sound and music can influence behavior.
+Hearing music in physical stores is quite common because we know that sound and music can influence behavior.

 Fast-paced music can energize consumers, propelling them to be more active, react faster and buy more.
 Slow and soothing music on the other hand can encourage consumers to browse slowly or spend more time in-store, potentially buying more!

 You can also use sound and music to create a specific mood that matches your brand and the emotions you want to transmit at a specific moment.

 Signs are probably the first thing that people see before entering a store, making them a determining sales psychology factor.
 SocialMediaToday revealed that 69% of consumers think that store signs reflect the quality of that store’s products or services and that 76% of consumers have visited a store they’d never previously entered based solely on its signs.

 Signs are messages, so aspects such as color, location or size need to be carefully considered in terms of their desired effect on consumers.

 In the online world, your “signs” are the way you present yourself in Google search, for instance.
 This can influence the decisions of people clicking (or not clicking) and accessing your site, along with the first view of your website.

 Smell is an important part of sales psychology because it’s proven to trigger certain emotions and memories, as well as create specific atmospheres.
 While smell is often seen as less important, it triggers 75% of emotions generated every day